Sorry and Thank You

 This is not just an “eat your vegetables” approach.
 We have the data to produce better estimates.
 Specifically, we will factor in data growth rather than using previous maintenance experience.

-2. Limit to 20 threads the permissions updating process.
+- 2. Limit the permissions updating process to 20 threads.

 Threads are good.
 Too many threads are not.